How Long is Drug Rehab?

 inpatient rehab session

 The decision to go to rehab is an important one and it requires a lot of thought and consideration.
-Along with considering the cost of rehab and the location, one of many factors most people consider when choosing a rehab program is the duration of treatment.
-So, how long is drug rehab?
+When choosing a rehab program, people think about the cost and location.
+Another important factor is the length of treatment.
+How long does drug rehab last??

-At Nova Recovery Center, our drug rehab is a 90-day program and we offer a complete continuum of care that provides individualized treatment throughout each step of the recovery process.
+At Nova Recovery Center, our drug rehab program lasts 90 days.
+We provide complete care with personalized treatment at every step of recovery.
 However, it’s also important to know that there are other options out there.
 Ultimately, the best type of program is the one that most effectively meets your needs.

 Medical Detox

-Medically-assisted detox (usually just called “detox”) is often the first stage of addiction treatment.
-Not only is it essential to the process of recovery, but it’s also the best way to get mind-altering substances out of the body.
+Most treatment programs begin with medically-assisted detox, often called simply ‘detox.’
+Recovery is important.
+Also, the best way to remove mind-altering substances from the body.
 This allows clients to start treatment in a sober and stable state.

 Depending on the person and the severity of his or her addiction, detox can last anywhere from a few days to about two weeks.
-Most often, detox takes about 5-7 days.
+Many people complete detox in just 5 to 7 days, marking the first step toward healing and recovery.
 However, once detox is complete, the person can move on to a therapeutic stage of addiction treatment.

 Residential Rehab

-Depending on the type of residential program you choose, your treatment could take anywhere from 30 to 90 days or more.
-During this time, you’ll complete an addiction treatment program that is likely to include research-based addiction treatment methods such as:
+Depending on the type of residential program you choose, your treatment could take anywhere from 30 to 90 day drug rehab programs.
+During this time, you will finish an addiction treatment program.
+This program will likely use proven methods for treating addiction, such as:

 • Individual therapy sessions